44th

 BREAK

-The Bias-athon is designed to address and mitigate biases in artificial intelligence (AI) systems.
+The exercise is designed to address and mitigate biases in artificial intelligence systems.
 This workshop will leverage interdisciplinarity to identify, understand, and develop strategies to understand biases in clinical AI datasets.
 Participants will engage in hands-on sessions where they explore various types of biases, such as measurement bias, and variation in the degree of monitoring from social determinants of care, and their impact on AI performance.

 LUNCH